jghioca/columns/README.md

 ## A super easy way to create columns on your web page.

 With this lightweight SCSS mixin library you can create columns on your web page with ease.
-You don't need to rely on including bulky frameworks that have you add class names in your markup just so you can create different sized columns.
+You don't need to rely on including bulky frameworks, which usually have you add class names in your markup, just so you can create different sized columns.

 ### How the hell do I use this?!